zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilerinfo-getilfunctionbodyallocator-method.md

 ## <a name="parameters"></a>Parameter
  `moduleId`
- [in] Die ID des Moduls, in dem die Methode befindet.
+ [in] The ID of the module in which the method resides.

  `ppMalloc`
- [out] Ein Zeiger auf ein [IMethodMalloc](../../../../docs/framework/unmanaged-api/profiling/imethodmalloc-interface.md) Schnittstelle, die eine Methode, um die speicherbelegung bereitstellt.
+ [out] A pointer to an [IMethodMalloc](../../../../docs/framework/unmanaged-api/profiling/imethodmalloc-interface.md) interface that provides a method to allocate the memory.

 ## <a name="remarks"></a>Hinweise
- Methodenkörper in MSIL-Code muss als eine relative virtuelle Adresse (RVA), relativ zu das geladene Modul gefunden werden, was bedeutet, dass sie das Modul innerhalb von 4 GB folgt.
-Um ein Tool zum Auslagern des Texts einer Methode, erleichtern die `GetILFunctionBodyAllocator` Methode stellt sicher, dass der Speicher wird in diesem Bereich zugeordnet.
+ A method body in MSIL code must be located as a relative virtual address (RVA), relative to the loaded module, which means that it follows the module within 4 GB.
+To make it easier for a tool to swap out the body of a method, the `GetILFunctionBodyAllocator` method ensures that memory is allocated within that range.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h